The Offset Z tool in Virtual Surveyor allows you to adjust the elevation of the Elevation Terrain, in just a few steps.

 1. The Elevation Terrain item is moved up or down according to the offset value setting.

-You can find your Offset Z value in the Selection Box while the Elevation Terrain item is selected.
+You can see what your Offset Z value is in the Selection Box when the Elevation Terrain item is selected.

 When to Use the Offset Z Tool